Wynout/developers-nootbook/ruby.nootbook.md

 Guard is a command line tool to easily handle events on file system modifications.

 * Automatic Sass compilation on update
-* Automatic CoffeeScript compilation on updaye
+* Automatic CoffeeScript compilation on update
 * Live reloading: automatically injecting style into the browser without reloading, on update
 * JavaScript concat multiple .js into one file
 * Uglify, minify JavaScript